The ability to reset your homeschool day when it is going south is one of the most important skills you can have as a homeschool mom.

-When you are reconnecting with your kid make a point to hold their hand, put your hand on their back, put them in your lap if age appropriate, or sit knee cap to kneecap!
-However you can swing it, find a way to be in physical contact.
+When you are reconnecting with your kid make a point to hold their hand, put your hand on their back, put them in your lap if age-appropriate, or sit knee cap to kneecap!
+However, you can swing it, find a way to be in physical contact.

 Hopefully by the time you’ve taken a break, had something to eat, and you are sitting close to your child, talking will come more easily.
 Start by looking back at the day and going through step by step with them to see what happened and where things started to go off the rails.
 What were they thinking?
 What were they feeling?
 Was there some major miscommunication that can be ironed out?
-Were there hurt feeling?
+Were there hurt feelings?
 Take your time with this and really hear your child, asking questions to get to the bottom of it all.

 Don’t forget to tell your child your thoughts and feelings that happened throughout the day.
 You might be surprised at how they react to hearing what you were really thinking and feeling compared to their perception.

-After the huge, emotional talk it out time, I find it is still really difficult to return to the classroom table.
+After the huge, emotional talk-it-out time, I find it is still really difficult to return to the classroom table.
 There needs to be some kind of comic relief after all of that drama.

 I have young kids, so silliness is a big winner here.
 A tickle fight, quick game of chasing them around the house, super silly dance party, or whatever you can think of to make them smile is the goal.
 That will melt away the last bits of bitterness and frustration.